 Journal of Public Health Policy

 Urbanism and The Built Environment

-The program in Urbanism and The Built Environment is a track in the Department of Sociomedical Sciences that is directed to students wishing to learn how to understand cities and the manner in which urban life promotes health or creates disease.
+The program in Urbanism and The Built Environment is a set of programs and activities in the Department of Sociomedical Sciences that are directed to students wishing to learn about urban ecology and the manner in which urban life promotes health or creates disease.
 Root Shock and Urban Alchemy, two books by Professor Mindy Fullilove, serve as the empirical and theoretical foundation for these efforts.